arthur5120/real-time-chat-app/--todo-list.md

 # Change buttons to add a clear log when on the log screen.
 # Make log persistent through sessions using cookies.
 # Maybe modify the log to firstly show a generic message and then a detailed version upon clicking on it.
+# Make log specific to the current room.

 // Done yesterday

-Add user to onlineUser list if not already present.
-Create component for text placeholders. custom placeholder text for elements.
+Fix auth event emission on the socket.
+Include user name in message change notifications.
+Reduce delay when loading messages after switching from the log screen.
+Add message date to the log.

 // Done today

-Fix auth emit event on the socket.
-Modify the message change notifications to include the name of the user.
-Reduce delay on loading messages upon switching from the log screen.
-Modify log to include the date of the messages.
+Implement persistent log messages using cookies.
+Add functionality to set and retrieve log messages from cookies.
+Modify the main useEffect hook to fetch log messages on component mount.
+Add a button to clear the log, which is conditionally displayed on the log screen.